-#3 - The third and last "box" contains the noise gate, compressor and de-esser.
+#3 - The third and last "box" contains the noise gate, compressor, and de-esser.
 Gates are typically used to reduce leakage from open microphones.
 Signals below the threshold level are muted, while signals above the threshold get to pass through.
 The range control changes the rule slightly.
 Signals below the threshold are attenuated by the amount of the range setting, while signals above the threshold get to pass through.

 Compressors are used to reduce or limit transient peaks in a signal.
 If the signal is too hot, turn down that channel's gain, otherwise leave it alone.
 As the input level to the compressor increases, the output level increases linearly until the threshold point is reached.
 After that point, the output level no longer increases linearly.
 Instead, it increases at a reduced rate determined by the ratio setting.
-The compressor percentage may be changed by either (1) rotating the quick control knob associated with it or (2) tapping-and-dragging this slider left and right until the desired sound has been achieved.
+The compressor percentage may be changed by tapping-and-dragging this slider left and right until the desired sound has been achieved.

 De-essers are specialized compressors that focus on and reduce or remove high frequencies and sibilance, especially "harsh" sounds such as "ess", "z", "ch", "j", "sh" and "ts".
-There are always exception to the rule, of course, but for the most part, sibilance is typically in the 3-6 kHz (male) and 6-8 kHz (female) range.
+There are always exception to the rule, of course, but for the most part, sibilance is typically in the 3-8 kHz range.

-While the pro mode expands on all of these items - with separate tabs even; we'll get there soon - the enhanced mode simply adds these options as on (switch right) or off (switch left), with the ability to choose the amount of compression from 0-100%.
+While the pro mode expands on these items - with separate tabs even; we'll get there soon - the enhanced mode simply adds these options as on (switch right) or off (switch left), with the ability to choose the amount of compression from 0-100%.